 Plein Foyer (Internationaal Theater Amsterdam)

-To attend this session, ticket holders will be invited to register for a session two weeks before the event.
-You can expect to receive the invitation via email.
+To attend this session, ticket holders will be invited to register for a session via email within two working days of receiving their ticket.
 Remember: seats are on a first-come first-serve basis, so be sure to act quick!